jackobo/capacitor-webview/README.md

 <docgen-api>
 <!--Update the source file JSDoc comments and rerun docgen to update the docs below-->

+A capacitor plugin for opening a second WebView inside your app.
+Android and iOS only.

 ### openWebView(...)

 ```typescript
 openWebView(options: IOpenWebviewOptions) => Promise<void>
 ```

+Opens a new WebView using parameters specified in options.
+After opening the WebView the urlChanged event is also triggered for the initial URL provided in the options parameter.

 | Param         | Type                                                                |
 | ------------- | ------------------------------------------------------------------- |
 | **`options`** | <code><a href="#iopenwebviewoptions">IOpenWebviewOptions</a></code> |

+**Since:** 1.0.0

 --------------------